IanTeda/old.hugo.ianteda.com/content/blog/2016-09-29-the-habit-modification.md

 cover: cover-car-rock
 slug: the-habit-modification
 ---

-> Your beliefs become your thoughts; Your thoughts become your words; Your words become your actions; Your actions become your habits; Your habits become your values; Your values become your destiny.
+{{< blockquote quote="Your beliefs become your thoughts; Your thoughts become your words; Your words become your actions; Your actions become your habits; Your habits become your values; Your values become your destiny." author="Mahatma Ghandi.">}}
-> <cite> Mahatma Ghandi.</cite>

 It is our habits that influence our actions, and it is our actions that define our character.
 It is what we do, our habits, not what we say that people judge use on.